 - Brand Awareness: You’ll gain brand awareness and visibility beyond what you would reach organically.

 - Recruitment: You will recruit qualified candidates for job openings.
-Good people beget other good people, so if you want to attract talent of similar caliber to your current employees, chances are your people are friends with the kind of candidates you’re looking for.
+Good people beget other good people, so if you want to attract a similar caliber to your current employees, chances are your people are friends with the kind of candidates you’re looking for.

 - New Business: When more people advocate for you, your brand reaches new eyes and ears, including prospective clients, customers, and talent that would have never otherwise heard of you.
 And because someone in their network is promoting your products or services, there’s already a level of established trust.

-- Engagement: When a crowd gathers, other passersbys get curious and check it out.
+- Engagement: When a crowd gathers, other passersby get curious and check it out.
 The same principle goes for social media.
-If your post has substantial likes, shares and comments, others are more likely to investigate.
+If your post has substantial likes, shares, and comments, others are more likely to investigate.

 So, you’re sold on engaging your employees on social.
 Great!
 But how do you do it?
 Mandate employees to like everything you post?
 No way!
 You want it to be as organic as possible.

 - Lower the barriers by sending sample social media posts and optimized images.
-This lets your employees plug and play on social.
+This allows your employees to plug and play on social.
 It’s important to make it as easy as possible for people to share new content or information about a job opening, blog article, upcoming event, etc.

 - Create content that doesn’t suck.
 If you’re producing interesting articles, videos, podcasts, etc., then your employees might actually be excited to share (or brag) about the cool company they work for.

 - Add social sharing icons to blogs and videos.
 This makes it beyond easy for your employees to share with just a click of a button.
 You want to make it as simple and as fast as possible for ANYONE that comes to your site to share your content.

 - Set the example from the top.
 If your leaders regularly share on social, others will likely follow suit.